notsafeadults64/CharGrinn_Modlist/README.md

 - Current ESM + ESP total: 233

-- Combat Style:  MCO Base (Fast and Brutal)
+- Combat Style:  ADXP (Fast and Brutal)

 This profile is for mature audiences and contains nudity and violence.
 It's not for the faint of heart, but if you're looking for a gaming experience that's raw and unfiltered, this is the profile for you.